superalive1005/realtime-chat-backend/README.md

 # Realtime Chat App with MERN stack (Backend)

 ### Introduction
 This repo consists of the **Backend** part of a Realtime Chat Application built with the MERN stack.
-I built it when I was trying to learn React and the stack for the first time.

 ### Feature
 - JWT Authentication